davidcai/blog/content/posts/directive-at-vs-equal.md

 heroalt: "@ vs. ="
 ---

 @ or =?
-Their difference is very well documented in Angular's official site.
-However, I often find people asking the same question whenever creating Angular directives.
-Hope this article will clarify the difference.
+Their difference is very well documented in the Angular official site.
+However, I often find people ask the same question when creating directives.
+Hope this article will clarify some of the difference.

 <br />